-7. Preliminary literature review - maximum of 10 pages that are tied in tightly with the questions/hypotheses that motivate your thesis and clarify what is the value added of your thesis [put file with tentative bibliography by 6:00 pm on 21 December in dropbox folder "Submissions/Literature Review/Group 1 or 2 (whichever you are in) or by 6:00 pm on 16 November 2016 for Group 3; name your file with your surname first and then "Literature Review"]
+7. Preliminary literature review - maximum of 10 pages that are tied in tightly with the questions/hypotheses that motivate your thesis and clarify what is the value added of your thesis [put file with tentative bibliography by 6:00 pm on 20 December in dropbox folder "Submissions/Literature Review/Group 1 or by 6:00 pm on 15 November for Group 2; name your file with your surname first and then "Literature Review"]

-Spring Semester for Groups 1 and 2, some Fall and some Spring for Group 3:
+Spring Semester for Group 1, some Fall and some Spring for Group 2:

-- 1. Oral Presentation Assignment 4: Oral presentation on thesis work in progress [18 and 25 January 2017 for Groups 1 and 2 and 16 November 2016 for Group 3; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 or 3 (whichever you are in)/Oral Presentation Assignment 4" at least 18 hours in advance; name your file with your surname first and then "OPA 4"].
+- 1. Oral Presentation Assignment 4: Oral presentation on thesis work in progress [17 January 2018 for Group 1 and 6 December 2017 for Group 2; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 (whichever you are in)/Oral Presentation Assignment 4" at least 18 hours in advance; name your file with your surname first and then "OPA 4"].
 Give a 13-minute maximum oral presentation on your thesis work in progress: how have you advanced, what are preliminary results, what puzzles or problems have you encountered, what is next.
 Your Designated Peer Commentator 1 will give ~3 minute discussion.
 Provide copy to your secondary adviser. - 2.
-Draft of Introduction, Literature Review and Outline: [put file with draft of your introduction literature review (perhaps updated as your work has progressed) and outline by 6:00 pm on 15 February 2017 in dropbox folder "Submissions/Introduction Outline/Group 1 or 2 (whichever you are in) or by 16 November 2016 for Group 3; name your file with your surname first and then "Introduction Literature Review Outline"] - 3.
-Oral Presentation Assignment 5: Oral presentation on thesis work in progress [March 15 and 29 and 1 February; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 (whichever you are in)/Oral Presentation Assignment 5" at least 18 hours in advance; name your file with your surname first and then "OPA 5"].
+Draft of Abstract, Introduction, Literature Review and Outline: [put file with draft of your abstract (200-400 words), introduction literature review (perhaps updated as your work has progressed) and outline by 6:00 pm on 14 February 2018 in dropbox folder "Submissions/Introduction Outline/Group 1 or by 15 November 2017 for Group 2; name your file with your surname first and then "Introduction Literature Review Outline"] - 3.
+Oral Presentation Assignment 5: Oral presentation on thesis work in progress [March 14 for Group 1 and 31 January for Group 2; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 (whichever you are in)/Oral Presentation Assignment 5" at least 18 hours in advance; name your file with your surname first and then "OPA 5"].
 Give a 13-minute maximum oral presentation on your thesis work in progress: how have you advanced, what are preliminary results, what puzzles or problems have you encountered, what is next.
 Your Designated Peer Commentator 2 will give ~3 minute discussion.
 Provide copy to your secondary adviser. - 4.
-Oral Presentation Assignment 6: Final oral presentation [April 13 and 20 and 5 April 2017; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 or 3 (whichever you are in)/Oral

-Presentation Assignment 6" at least 18 hours in advance; name your file with your surname first and then "OPA 6"].
+Oral Presentation Assignment 6: Final oral presentation [18 April for Group 1 and 11 April for Group 2; put slides in the dropbox folder "Presentation Slides/Group 1 or 2 or 3 (whichever you are in)/Oral Presentation Assignment 6" at least 18 hours in advance; name your file with your surname first and then "OPA 6"].
 Give a 13-minute maximum oral presentation on your thesis covering your motivation (question, hypothesis), literature review, model, data, results and conclusion.
-Your Designated Peer Commentator 2 will give ~3 minute discussion.

-5. Final thesis: [put file with final thesis by 6:00 pm on 5 May 2017 in dropbox folder "Submissions/Final Thesis/Group 1 or 2 or 3 (whichever you are in); name your file with your surname first and then "Final Thesis"; also put file with scanned or photographed signed copy of academic integrity statement and confirmation of agreement to make your paper available to future students on cover page by 6:00 pm on 5 May 2017 in dropbox folder "Submissions/Academic Integrity/Group 1 or 2 or 3 (whichever you are in); name your file with your surname first and then "Academic Integrity".
+Your Designated Peer Commentator 2 will give ~3 minute discussion. - 5.
+Final thesis: [put file with final thesis by 6:00 pm on 2 May 2017 in dropbox folder "Submissions/Final Thesis/Group 1 or 2 (whichever you are in); name your file with your surname first and then "Final Thesis"; also put file with scanned or photographed signed copy of academic integrity statement and confirmation of agreement to make your paper available to future students on cover page by 6:00 pm on 2 May 2017 in dropbox folder "Submissions/Academic Integrity/Group 1 or 2 (whichever you are in); name your file with your surname first and then "Academic Integrity".
 Provide copy of your final thesis to your secondary adviser.